-The Events and Space Management Office can help.
-Located on the third floor of 79 S. Pleasant St., the office is accessible to walk-ins, by e-mail or by telephone.
+The Conference and Special Events Office (CASE) can help.
+Located on the second floor of 79 S. Pleasant St., the office is accessible to walk-ins, by e-mail or by telephone.

-- Patricia Allen, director of conferences and special events, plans all of the major college events and is available to assist with other multi-speaker, multi-day events throughout the year.
-She can be reached at 413-542-8094 or firstname.lastname@example.org.
+- Austin Huot, director of conferences and special events, oversees all of the major college events and is available to assist with speaker events including multi-speaker, multi-day events throughout the year.
+He can be reached at 413-542-7666 or firstname.lastname@example.org.

 - Paula Mieczkowski, room reservations manager, manages the reservation system for rooms on campus outside of the traditional academic day or year, as well as all reservations for Johnson Chapel, the Alumni House and Porter Lounge.
 She can be reached at 413-542-8269 or email@example.com.
 Her business hours are Monday through Friday from 8:30 a.m. to 12:30 p.m.
 All calls and e-mails are placed on a queue system for priority reservations and confirmations when completed.
 Other periods and times can be booked according to the scheduling system.
 Reservations should always be made in advance and as early as possible.
 (For clarification of who books what and when, visit our Booking Space page.)

 The Career Center initiates or oversees all career focused events at Amherst College.
 All companies and organizations that do recruiting on campus are either arranged or monitored by the center at all campus locations, including Keefe Campus Center.
 Want to recruit Amherst students?
 Call the Loeb Career Center well in advance to schedule your event at 413/542-2265.